 Are you the victim of medical malpractice where the actions of your doctor, hospital, or nurse led to your serious injuries or the wrongful death of a loved one?
 At Rosenfeld Injury Lawyers, LLC, our personal injury attorneys are legal advocates for patients harmed through medical negligence in a medical malpractice case.

 Contact us today at (888) 424-5757 (toll-free phone number) or use the contact information to schedule a free case consultation.
 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.

-The healthcare industry plays a crucial trusted role in improving and maintaining people’s lives, health, and well-being.
-Therefore, all health professionals must follow the baseline of standard quality care based on rules, regulations, and laws from their professional board and federal and state governments.
+The healthcare industry is trusted in improving and maintaining people’s lives, health, and well-being.
+Therefore, all health professionals must follow the baseline of standard quality care based on rules, regulations, and laws from their professional boards and federal and state governments.

 Often, many organizations and agencies are involved in developing the standards of care to ensure that it applies equally among health professionals.